Governance

 | Voting delegation | self-delegated LREP only |

 Transferable LREP is an explicit launch choice, not an accidental cash-vote shortcut.
-Rating and payout influence are mitigated by prediction-accuracy scoring, effective-unit weighting, cluster controls, calibration and reveal reliability, while governance uses timelocks, voting locks, a quorum floor, and a proposal-threshold floor.
+Rating and payout influence are mitigated by prediction-accuracy scoring, effective-unit weighting, verified-human launch anchors, correlation payout snapshots, calibration and reveal reliability, while governance uses timelocks, voting locks, a quorum floor, and a proposal-threshold floor.

 Round Settings Bounds